misterJS/xerxesui/README.md

 [![Included](https://skillicons.dev/icons?i=react,css&perline=3)](https://skillicons.dev)

-XerxesUI is a UI library created in 2023 and is currently in the early stages of development.
-It includes components like typography and container.
+XerxesUI is a UI library created in 2023 by dion and is currently in the early stages of development.
+It includes components like typography, button and container.

 ## Installation